-Due to the COVID-19 pandemic, The Tenney School will transition to a Distance Learning Program starting March 23rd.
-See below for more details about the Distance Learning plan, as well as a short video from our Head of School.
+The Tenney School Live Distance Learning Program was launched March 23rd, 2020.
+See below for more details about the Distance Learning plan.

 - Student will meet their teachers on Microsoft Teams.
 Teams is available from your Tenney School Office 365 Login.

 - Some teachers may also use OneDrive as well since it allows teacher & student to see and edit documents simultaneously.

 - Where more advantageous, some teachers may conduct some classes using Zoom instead of Teams.

 - As a reminder, each student login is first name.last [email protected]

 - If a student needs his/her password reset, please email Ms. Brahier or Ms. De La Rosa.

 - Teachers will initiate contact with students to begin instruction.

 - Ms. De La Rosa will follow-up (text/email) with any students who do not make his/her scheduled class times and should be marked Absent or Tardy.